-Research is a systematic investigation designed to develop or contribute to generalizeable knowledge.
+The regulatory definition for “research" is a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+This includes pilot studies.

-If you are a graduate or undergraduate student completing your thesis or capstone, and your work will be published in Western Washington University's Contributing to Education through Digital Access to Research (CEDAR) database, this is considered contributing to generalizable knowledge.
+- CEDAR: If your data or results will be published in Western Washington University's Contributing to Education through Digital Access to Research (CEDAR) database, this is often a sign of contributing to generalizable knowledge.

 Does your research involve human subjects?